Kinds-of-Intelligence-CFI/animal-ai/docs/Glossary.md

 - **YAML Configuration Name**: The name of a YAML configuration file, which is used to identify the configuration.
 Your custom configurations are used to create a new environment.
 - **YAML Configuration Path**: The path to a YAML configuration file.

-## Animal-AI Terms

-- **Animal-AI**: The Animal-AI environment, encompassing the Unity environment, Python API, and associated documentation.
-- **Episode**: A single run of the environment, starting with a reset and ending with a failure or success.
-- **Arena**: The area in which the agent is placed at the start of an episode, which is synonymous with the environment/episode.